When the sun comes out, the ocean off of Waimanalo (Oahu) glows electric blue.

 As is usually the case, if you wait long enough, the sun will poke its way through the clouds.

-Any folks over at Waimanalo Beach must have been happy about that.
+Any folks over at the beach must have been happy about that.

 The colors come alive in the sun.